 Visiting Namdroling Monastery, in Bylakuppe

 Bylakuppe is a small settlement, surrounded by the native Kannadigas, and among them are a few thousand Tibetan immigrants, trying to rebuild their own version of Tibet.
 Namdroling Monastery, the common prayer-ground in Bylakuppe, is Southern India’s largest monastery having a capacity for 3000 monks.
-During my visit to Karnataka, I happened to attend a special prayers organised for the arrival of revered Yantha Rinpoche (a very renowned and respected Rinpoche from Assam).
+During my visit to Karnataka, I happened to attend special prayers organised for the arrival of revered Yantha Rinpoche (a very renowned and respected Rinpoche from Assam).

 Experiencing The Ruins Of Hampi